aws-samples/aws-iam-identity-center-sync-script/README.md

 ## Overview
 On Demand SCIM provisioning of Azure AD to AWS SSO with PowerShell
- - This repo is based on the steps outlined in this [article](https://aws.amazon.com/blogs/security/on-demand-scim-provisioning-of-azure-ad-to-aws-sso-with-powershell/) updated Jan 2021.
+ - This repo is based on the steps outlined in this [article](https://aws.amazon.com/blogs/security/on-demand-scim-provisioning-of-azure-ad-to-aws-sso-with-powershell/) updated June 2021.

 ## Getting Started